 Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper and set aside.

 In a medium-sized bowl, combine the pumpkin, sugar, oil, egg, and vanilla extract.
 Mix until well combined.

 Add the chocolate chips and stir to distribute them evenly throughout the dough.

-Using a cookie scoop, or two spoons, drop the dough by the tablespoonful onto the prepared cookie sheets.
-Bake for 10 minutes, or until the cookies are lightly browned and firm.
+Using a cookie scoop, drop cookie dough by the tablespoonful onto the prepared cookie sheets.
+Bake for 10-12 minutes, or until the cookies are lightly browned and firm.

 Allow them to cool on the baking sheets for 5 minutes before transferring to a wire rack to finish cooling completely.